lparry/travel-blog/source/_posts/2014-06-06-spain-the-rest-of-andalusia.markdown

 <a href="http://www.flickr.com/photos/lucasthenomad/14128412563/in/set-72157644463351646" title="Catherdral with an unfinished tower by Lucas the nomad, on Flickr"><img src="http://farm8.staticflickr.com/7367/14128412563_57bd5ffc50_c.jpg" width="800" height="601" alt="Catherdral with an unfinished tower"></a>

-We stopped under this cathedral which was supposed to be symmetrical but they ran out of money and never finished it, so it has only one finished tower.
+We stopped under this cathedral which was supposed to be symmetrical but they ran out of money and never finished it, so it has only one completed tower.
 I think it's a bit more interesting this way anyway.

 My afternoon consisted of a tapas lunch and a few beers with the Aussie girls